hackclub/jams-bounty/README.md

 _- HQ Jams Team 💖_

-Ps.
-Jam topic we're thinking of... please also suggest your own!
-We can't wait to see what you come up with :)
+**Ps.
+Here are some Jam topics we're looking at.
+We can't wait to see what you come up with :)**
 - Building an iOS weather app
 - Create a 3d globe with three.js
 - Writing music with code!